-It is from the invention of the light bulb that we no longer depend on the natural light of the sun for our main activities.
+Since the invention of the light bulb, we no longer depend on the natural light of the Sun for our main activities.

-Today, more than ever, many people spend most of the day not only in artificially lit rooms, but also in front of a display (smartphone, PC, TV).
-Recently, there are several studies expressing concerns that looking at bright screens in the evening can upset our circadian rhythm, the internal clock that regulates our sleep-wake cycle.
+Today, more than ever, many people spend most of their day not only in artificially lit rooms, but also in front of a display (smartphone, PC, TV).
+Recently, there have been several studies expressing concerns about the fact that looking at bright screens in the evening can upset our circadian rhythm, the internal clock that regulates our sleep-wake cycle.

 This means that watching a display before bed makes it harder to fall asleep.